When the Government Balances the Market Game

 Correcting Market Failures and Promoting Fairness

 Sometimes, the market just doesn’t do its job properly.
 It might allow monopolies to hog the ball or let anti-competitive practices take over.
 Government interventions help fill these gaps - whether it’s providing public goods like street lighting or ensuring schools and hospitals are up and running despite private sector shortcomings.
-After a messy match, the referee’s call is what keeps the game fair, even if not every decision is perfect or justified.
+During a complicated match, the referee’s call is what keeps the game fair, even if not every decision is perfect or justified.

-Price Controls: When the Government Says “Hold Up!”
+IB Economics Price Controls: When the Government Says “Hold Up!”

 Price Ceilings: Keeping Prices in Check

 You've got everything worked out, next year you will go to LSE (London School of Economics), you've got the grades you need, you've got the talent to go, you've got everything planned...Now...
 Ever tried renting a flat in London?
 To shield you from sky-high rent fees, the government might impose a price ceiling - a maximum price set below what the free market might otherwise charge.
 Sounds like a win for tenants, right?
 Well, there’s always a trade-off.
 While it keeps prices low, a price ceiling can also lead to shortages because more people want to rent than there are apartments available.
 As a landlord (owner), why should I rent my flat when its basic costs, maintenance, refurbishment and so on, are not being covered by the rent I receive in return?
-It’s like having a wildly popular playlist at a school party - everyone wants to join in, but there’s not enough space!
+It’s like having a popular playlist at a school party - everyone wants to join in, but there’s not enough space!

 Price Floors: Ensuring Producers Get Their Fair Share

-Now flip that scenario.
 A price floor guarantees a minimum price, much like ensuring every player gets a basic reward for their performance.
 Think of the national minimum wage - we need to make sure workers aren’t left in the cold.
 In agriculture, a price floor can help protect farmers from the ups and downs of the market.
 But just like with ceilings, there’s a trade-off.
 Setting prices too high might lead to surplus - where producers supply more than is actually demanded.
 It’s all about finding that golden balance.

 A Handy Mnemonic: Remembering Why Governments Intervene

-When you’re juggling these ideas for your IB exam, here’s a quick trick to keep things straight: MORE CBL
+When you’re juggling these ideas for your IB Economics exam, here’s a quick trick to keep things straight: MORE CBL

 M: Market failure – stepping in when things go awry.